-South Africa is reopening for tourists, but will UK travellers be allowed to visit?
+South Africa is reopening for tourists, including those coming from the UK

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

 Editor’s note: This story has been updated with new information.

 One of TPG’s favourite countries — South Africa — is reopening its borders for all tourists.
 South African President Cyril Ramaphosa made the announcement on 11 November, saying in a news conference, “We are also opening up international travel to all countries subject to the necessary health protocols and the presentation of a negative COVID-19 certificate.”

 You’ll need to bring a negative COVID-19 PCR test taken within 72 hours and follow extensive safety protocols.